peteroupc/peteroupc.github.io/randomfunc.md

 > 4. In the pseudocode `index = WeightedChoice([80, 20]); list = [[0, 5], [5, 10]]; number = RNDINTEXCRANGE(list[index][0], list[index][1])`, a random integer in [0, 5) is chosen at an 80% chance, and a random integer in [5, 10) at a 20% chance.
 > 5. A **hyperexponential distribution** is a mixture of [**exponential distributions**](#Exponential_Distribution), each one with a separate weight and separate rate parameter.
 The following is an example involving three different exponential distributions: `index = WeightedChoice([6, 3, 1]); rates = [[3, 10], [5, 10], [1, 100]]; number = ExpoRatio(100000, rates[i][0], rates[i][1])`.

-<a id=Transformations_of_Random_Numbers></a>
+<a id=Transformations_of_Random_Variates></a>
-### Transformations of Random Numbers
+### Transformations of Random Variates

-Random numbers can be generated by combining and/or transforming one or more random numbers and/or discarding some of them.
+Random variates can be generated by combining and/or transforming one or more random variates and/or discarding some of them.

 As an example, [**"Probability and Games: Damage Rolls"**](http://www.redblobgames.com/articles/probability/damage-rolls.html) by Red Blob Games includes interactive graphics showing score distributions for lowest-of, highest-of, drop-the-lowest, and reroll game mechanics.<sup>[**(46)**](#Note46)</sup>  These and similar distributions can be generalized as follows.

-Generate one or more random numbers, each with a separate probability distribution, then:
+Generate one or more random variates, each with a separate probability distribution, then:

 1. **Highest-of:**  Choose the highest generated number.
 2. **Drop-the-lowest:**  Add all generated numbers except the lowest.